These 5 countries have advanced tsunami warning systems

 The good news is progress is being made in this area and at least five countries are showing the way.

-Before coming under the auspices of the IOC in 1968, the US established the PTWS in Hawaii in 1949, following the 1946 Aleutian Island earthquake and tsunami that resulted in 165 casualties on Hawaii and in Alaska.
-Along with its sister organisation, the National Tsunami Warning Center (NTWC) based in Alaska, the US also monitors tsunami activity on both its coasts, British Columbia, Puerto Rico and the Virgin Islands.
+Before coming under the auspices of the IOC in 1968, the US established the Pacific Tsunami Warning Center (PTWC) in Hawaii in 1949, following the 1946 Aleutian Island earthquake and tsunami that resulted in 165 casualties on Hawaii and in Alaska.
+Along with its sister organisation, the National Tsunami Warning Center (NTWC) based in Alaska, the US also monitors tsunami activity on both its coasts, coastal Canada, Puerto Rico and the Virgin Islands.

 Japan has a free app called YureKuru Call (literally ‘shakes are coming’ Call).
 Its nationwide combined earthquake and tsunami alert system was in place well before the 2011 Tohoku earthquake and tsunami struck, issuing the highest-level tsunami alarm to target areas within three minutes of the quake.
 The loss of life, though still high, could have been much worse.